pism/pism/doc/sphinx/manual/verification/index.rst

 :numref:`tab-tests-exec` shows how to run each of them on a coarse grids.
-Note that tests I and J require special executables ``ssa_testi,ssa_testj`` which are built with configuration flag ``Pism_BUILD_EXTRA_EXECS`` equal to ``ON``. :numref:`tab-pism-verification-options` gives the special verification-related options used by ``pismr -test``.
+Note that tests I and J require special executables ``ssa_testi,ssa_testj`` which are built with configuration flag ``Pism_BUILD_EXTRA_EXECS`` equal to ``ON``. :numref:`tab-pism-verification-options` gives the special verification-related options used by ``pism -test``.

 Numerical errors are not, however, the dominant reasons why ice sheet models give imperfect results.
 The largest sources of errors include those from using the wrong (e.g.